sconsm/NLP_Project/README.md

 ------

 ### Files Included:
-Final Code: NLP_Final_Code
+Final Code:
+  - NLP_Final_Code.ipynb

 Visualizations:
+  - Bar Graph of All Authors With Multiple Books.png
+      - Visualization for Total Authors
+  - Distribution of Topic Words for Topic 'Mystical Creatures'.png
+      - Example of a chosen topic and the distribution of the corresponding topic words throughout all books
+  - Distribution of Words Per Book.png
+      - Graph of Words Distribution of all books
+  - LDA Topic Model.png
+      - Second type of topic modeling performed.
+Was the worst results.
+  - NMF Model #1 (TfidfVectorizer).png
+      - The best model from topic modeling.
+Gave the best topic results.
+  - NMF Model #2 (CountVectorizer).png
+      - Another form of NMF topic modeling, good results, similar to first model.
+  - Wordcloud of Beatrix Potter's Book Titles.png
+      - Displays only the titles of all of Potter's books.
+Gives a general idea of what her stories are about based on their titles
+  - Wordcloud of T.W.
+Burgess's Book Titles.png
+      - Displays only the titles of all of Burgess's books.
+Gives a general idea of what his stories are about based on their titles

 ------

 ### Possible Impacts and Practical Applications:
-From our topic modeling of our data, we can see how these stories, and the texts specifically, carry a lot of weight in children's growth and development, and therefore can be carried on throughout young adult life.
-This enables children's abilities to think critically, and develop emotions like empathy.
-This simply emphasizes the need to really understand NLP in childrens stories!
+From the topic modeling of our data, we found the NMF model using TfidfVectorization provided the best overall topics for our data.
+These topics give us a generally good understanding of what chidlren's stories are about (based on this dataset).
+We can see how these stories, and the texts specifically, carry a lot of weight in children's understanding and development, and therefore are crucial for growth.
+These skills are carried on throughout young adult life, enabling children's abilities to think critically, and develop emotions like empathy.
+This project simply, emphasizes the need to really understand NLP in childrens stories!

+#### Topics In Children's Books: Gutenberg Children's Books

+Final Topics from NMF Modeling:

+  - Nature and Outdoors
+    - frog, pool, smiling, farmer
+  - Animals
+    - rabbit, garden, cat, mouse
+  - Mythical Creatures
+    - gods, giants, dragons, swords
+  - Fairy Tales
+    - knight, sword, lady, lord
+  - Family and Relationships
+    - papa, mama, aunt dear

 ------